 - Allowing meditation to spread into the everydayness of life

 - Learning to prepare healthy, organic, vegetarian meals

 - Having a sense of our ancient, Zen cooking practice

 Our culture has lost many of the opportunities to experience the joy of preparing meals together.
 Though it was once integral to our human life, we now reserve it for holidays and special occasions.
 We enthusiastically invite you to share in this nourishing practice of realizing our deeply interconnected life through the shared care of food.

-If you are interested in taking part, please email the head of the kitchen at tenzo[at]brooklynzen[dot]org.
+If you have any questions or if you would like more information, please email the head of the kitchen at tenzo[at]brooklynzen[dot]org.